Great Peacemaker: Haudenosaunee confederacy

 Cohoes Falls in the 18th century AD by Pehr Kalm.

 By all accounts, the Great Peacemaker was a prophet who counseled peace among the warring tribes.
 According to some legends his first ally was Jigonhsasee, who became known as the Mother of Nations.
 She lent her home for the meeting of the leaders of the rival tribal nations.
 The Great Peacemaker's follower Hiawatha, an Onondaga renowned for his oratory, helped him achieve his vision of bringing the tribes together in peace.

 According to the archaeologist Dean Snow, the Great Peacemaker converted Hiawatha in the territory of the Onondaga; he traveled alone to visit the Mohawk tribe who lived near what is now Cohoes, New York.
 Other traditional accounts hold that the Great Peacemaker consulted with Jigonhsasee about which tribal leaders to approach and she facilitated that meeting to create the confederacy.

 According to some legends, initially the Mohawk rejected the message of the Great Peacemaker, so he decided to perform a feat to demonstrate his purity and spiritual power.
 After climbing a tree high above Kahon:ios (Cohoes Falls), the Great Peacemaker told the Mohawk warriors to chop the tree down.
 Many onlookers watched as the Great Peacemaker disappeared into the swirling rapids of the Mohawk River.
 They believed he had died but the next morning they found him sitting near a campfire.
-Greatly impressed by the Great Peacemaker's miraculous survival, the Mohawk became the founding tribe of the Iroquois Confederacy.
-The tribes gathered at Onondaga Lake, where they planted a Tree of Peace and proclaimed the Great Binding Law of the Iroquois Confederacy.
+Greatly impressed by the Great Peacemaker's miraculous survival, the Mohawk became the founding tribe of the Haudenosaunee Confederacy.
+The tribes gathered at Onondaga Lake, where they planted a Tree of Peace and proclaimed the Great Binding Law of the Haudenosaunee Confederacy.

-The Mackinac natives record that Hiawatha came to Mackinaw Island to see Giche Mantitou Rock, also known as "Sugarloaf Rock", where Peacemaker taught as well references that Peacemaker walked upon Lake Ontario.
-It is additionally recorded by them that Peacemaker's canoe could fly including a story where Peacemaker stated to Hiawatha, "this canoe can be rowed across these waters or do you want it to see it fly across".
+The Mackinac natives record that Hiawatha came to Mackinaw Island to see Giche Mantitou Rock, also known as "Sugarloaf Rock", where Peacemaker taught as well as references that Peacemaker walked upon Lake Ontario.
+It is additionally recorded by them that Peacemaker's canoe could fly, including a story where Peacemaker stated to Hiawatha, "this canoe can be rowed across these waters or do you want it to see it fly across".
 He traveled through the narrow neck of land near Niagara Falls healing the sick and all that he touched.